 At Babson Duncan began developing a business plan and recruited Brian and other teammates in 2006 to use the idea for group projects in various courses.
 The first business plan was for a geothermal installation and design business, a hot market at the time.
-A key instructor and advisor Bob Caspe encoraged the two to have awareness of the big picture value of the the whole opportunity ahead.
+A key instructor and advisor Bob Caspe encouraged the two to have awareness of the big picture value of the whole opportunity ahead.
 Without suggesting specific business ideas, he encouraged us to and rethink the model.
 With his help and the help of our fellow students, we created an analytical approach to evaluate different business models which our team could realistically implement to help those installers instead of compete with them.

 Brian and Duncan partnered and formed HeatSpring in Bob Caspe's course.
 Brian then found and recruited our first expert Dr. Charles Remund who developed and taught a course for geothermal drillers and installers in a classroom the young company rented from Babson.
 Dr. Remund still teaches several courses with HeatSpring and our upgrade from a physical classroom to a digital one has enabled his valuable information reach thousands of building professionals all over the world.